The United States Food and Drug Administration (FDA) controls

 The main objective to keep in mind is that there is no federal certification

 for food processing be it freezing, formulation or packaging.
-The gases that are considered GRAS are carbon dioxide, helium, nitrogen, nitrous
+The gases that are classified as GRAS are carbon dioxide, helium, nitrogen, nitrous

 oxide and propane.
 The Code of Federal